data-integrations/cloud-vision/README.md

 # Overview

-Following plugins are available in this repository.
+The following plugins are available in this repository.

   * Image Extractor Transform
   * Document Extractor Transform